top of page

 Garry Knox Bennett and Nicki Marx

-April 13, 2025 - March 2026, Jacobs Education Center Gallery
+April 13, 2025 - May 25, 2026, Jacobs Education Center Gallery

 Featuring the early works of famed Bay Area studio maker Garry Knox Bennett and Santa Cruz/Taos, New Mexico feather artist Nicki Marx.
 Both Bennett and Marx are considered historically important American designer-craft persons with long, influential careers in creating beautiful objects.
 Their early work, featured in this exhibit, influenced the material culture of California and indeed the larger Nation during the 1970’s.